CptOfEvilMinions/FleetDM-Automation/README.md

 # FleetDM automation with Ansible and Docker

+FleetDM-Automation is a repo containing Ansible and Docker code to setup FleetDM.
+For a complete setup guide see my [blog post here](https://holdmybeersecurity.com/2021/01/07/getting-started-with-fleetdm-v3-6-0/).

 ## Generate OpenSSL keys
 This project contains with a self-signed OpenSSL ceretificate which should ONLY BE used for testing.
 Below are instructions to make your own
 1. `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout conf/tls/<name>.key -out conf/tls/<name>.crt`